nikitampmaurya/SQL/README.md

 ## Key Results: Project 2 — Data Exploratory

 - Out of 1995 companies, 116 had completely shut down.
-Surprisingly, some of these weren't just small startups, a few had raised hundreds of millions in funding before closing.
+Surprisingly, some of these weren't just small startups; a few had raised hundreds of millions in funding before closing.
 - Amazon, Google, and Meta had the highest total layoffs.
 - The United States, India, and the Netherlands were the three most affected countries.
 - 2022 was the worst year for layoffs overall.